 This short 20-minute walk will bring you to Ten Minute Beach, a pleasant picnic and swimming spot in summer.

-The Ohinetonga Northern Loop walk is closed due to a slip.
+The Ohinetonga Northern Loop walk is partially closed due to a slip.
 The Ohinetonga Lagoon walk is still open and can be done as a loop by walking up/down the road between the two access points on the track.
 An easy and family-friendly 2.5km loop track, the track winds through a variety of attractive scenery, past Ohinetonga Lagoon and through beautiful forest.
 There are picnic areas and good places to swim by the river.

 Only 35km from Whakapapa Village, turn off SH4 at the 'walking tracks' sign in Owhango.